j-d-carmichael/quilk/README.md

 ### Latest commits
+1. Updated a few dependecies, including node-sass... they somehow made appear to made it even faster!!
 1. You can now use a json file or js module returning a js object representation of the json file.
 Using a js module opposed to a json opens to doors to nice comments... but also dynamically generating the output.
 Here are the docs for json or module: [https://jdcrecur.github.io/quilk/JSON-or-Module.html](https://jdcrecur.github.io/quilk/JSON-or-Module.html)

-2. The notifier is now either on, off, or on for up to varying levels, configurable from the json, eg:
+1. The notifier is now either on, off, or on for up to varying levels, configurable from the json, eg:
 ```
 "notifier" : {
     "on_for_level": 10,